-This year, an estimated 5,980 people of all ages (3,130 men and boys and 2,850 women and girls) in the United States will be diagnosed with CML.
-Most of these will be adults; CML is rare in children.
+About 10% of all leukemia is CML.
+This year, an estimated 6,660 people (3,530 men and 3,130 women) in the United States will be diagnosed with CML.
+Most of these will be adults.
+CML is rare in children.

-It is estimated that 810 deaths (550 men and boys and 260 women and girls) will occur this year.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+It is estimated that 1,140 deaths (590 men and 560 women) will occur this year.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate of people with CML depends on the phase of the disease, other biologic characteristics of the CML, and the disease’s response to treatment.
 The pace of CML research is rapid, with several drug approvals in the past decade.
 It is important to note that many of the new drugs for CML work very well, and survival rates are continually being measured based on these newer drugs.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015.